Marianne Hyang Nam Brackney

 - Public Relations Director for Korean American Women’s Society of Maryland;

 - National Vice Chair for SSA’s Pacific Asian American Advisory Council;

-- Vice Chair for the Maryland Governor’s Commission on Asian Pacific American Affairs;
+- Vice Chair for the Maryland Governor’s Asian Pacific American Affairs Commission;

 - Vice President, Education & Public Affairs for the National Unification Advisory Council, Washington Chapter;

 - Government Liaison, Public Relations Director, and Annual Korean Festival & End of Year Gala Program Committee Chair for the Korean Society of Maryland;

 - President, the Korean Women’s Golf Association of Maryland;